svelte-reusable-components/svelte-typeahead/README.md

 # svelte-typeahead
 The typeahead component implements a search box with typeahead (and an optional random button) for snel projects.
+(Snel is a cybernetical compiler for svelte applications in deno)

 A visual example is given in the svelte REPL: https://svelte.dev/repl/6f381dc0e66242288a1ba69d059d105b?version=3.46.2